Best Practices Home

-- Software to be installed in a lab for the start of the semester must be completely delivered (media and licenses) to the appropriate IT person no later than 3 weeks prior to the start of the semester.
-In the case of downloadable media, the credentials necessary to download the media must be delivered to the appropriate IT person no later than 3 weeks prior to the start of the semester.
+- Software to be installed in a lab for the start of the semester must be completely delivered (media and licenses) to the appropriate IT person no later than March 15th for Fall Semester and October 15th for Spring Semester.
+In the case of downloadable media, the credentials necessary to download the media must be delivered to the appropriate IT person at those same respective times.

 - Software must be fully licensed.

 - No trial software will be installed in labs.